CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_phase1.md

 #### - New UI for navbar buttons

-The navbar buttons were updated to reduce the complexity and DOM manipulation but most importantly to make the navbar for mobile devices more user friendly.
+The navbar buttons were updated to reduce the complexity and DOM manipulation but most importantly to make the navbar for mobile devices more user-friendly.

 <!-- The desktop navbar look is identical as old ones
 ![navbar](/images/Arnab_GSoC23/navbar.png)